01 of 05

 You do, however, want to remove all of the peel as it can impart a bitter taste to the juice; remove any bigger pieces of the membrane as well to avoid them getting in the way of best juicing the seeds.
 Do all of this over a large mixing bowl to make sure you catch as much juice as possible along the way.Continue to 3 of 5 below.

 03 of 05

-Transfer the pomegranate seeds and any accumulated juice to a sealable plastic bag.
-Work out as much air as you can before sealing the bag shut.
-If you want to drink the juice right after you make it and you want the juice cold, chill the bagged pomegranate seeds for 20 to 30 minutes.Continue to 4 of 5 below.
+Once the seeds are in the bag, get rid of as much air as you can before sealing the bag shut.
+If you want to drink the juice right after you make it and you want the juice cold, chill the bagged pomegranate seeds for 20 to 30 minutes before the next step.Continue to 4 of 5 below.

 04 of 05